 Practical seminars will help you develop a year-long performance project of your own devising, equipping you with the necessary practitioner skills to develop your own signature practice.
-You will complete a dissertation of your own devising, with supervision from a member of staff.
+You will have the option of completing a placement within an arts organisation as part of their final year assessment.
+You will also complete a dissertation of your own devising, with supervision from a member of staff.

-Graduates of this degree go on to a wide range of careers, including museum and heritage participatory events officers, festival curators, musicians, music producers, teachers, small scale theatre and dance companies, community arts workers, theatre in education companies, regional Dance officers, arts journalists, academics and self-employed artists.
+Graduates of this degree go on to a wide range of careers, including self-employed artists, museum and heritage participatory events officers, festival curators, musicians, music producers, teachers, small scale theatre and dance companies, community arts workers, theatre in education companies, regional Dance officers, arts journalists and academics.

-The skills and expertise Creative and Performing Arts students acquire throughout three years of study are crucial, because it equips you to work in multi-professional teams and adopt holistic approaches to complex problems in such an evolving landscape.
+The course acknowledges that the evolving landscape has generated new demands for global citizens and future employees.
+The skills and expertise Creative and Performing Arts students acquire throughout their three years of study are crucial, because it equips them to work in multi-professional teams and adopt holistic approaches to complex problems in such an evolving landscape.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.